What Is the Best Roof Design for Solar Panels and What If Mine’s Not Perfect?

 If you’re looking to go solar at home, chances are you’re going to put those panels up on your roof.
-(A Ground-mounted solar is a great option—cheaper to install and slightly easier to maintain—but it’s uncommon to have enough space to put up a decent-sized system in your yard.)
-And if you’re going to get the most juice from your solar panels, having a good roof will make all the difference.
+Ground-mounted solar is a great option, but it’s uncommon to have enough space to put up a decent-sized system in your yard.
+So that begs the question, what is the best roof design for solar panels?

-Orientation – also known as azimuth – is the direction your roof faces.
-For North American solar systems, facing directly south (an azimuth of 180 degrees) is ideal.
-Not having a south-facing roof is not a deal-breaker, however: Many roofs are multi-faceted, and if your roof is mostly west- and east-facing, you’re likely to only see a 10-20 percent reduction in the amount of energy you’re generating.
+Not having a south-facing roof is not a deal-breaker.
+However, many roofs are multi-faceted, and if your roof is mostly west- and east-facing, you’re likely to only see a 10-20 percent reduction in the amount of energy you’re generating.

 There’s been an ongoing debate about south-facing vs. west-facing panels over the last couple of years.
 While south-facing panels will generate the most energy, west-facing panels generate the most energy when demand is highest.
 That’s why some big proponents, including the California Energy Commission, encourage builders to include some west-facing solar panels in their developments.

 In the end, south is best, but west and east are also good; having panels facing south and west will help you generate energy throughout the day.

 Along with orientation, the size of your roof will determine how many solar panels you can install.
 The average US home solar system size is 5 kilowatts or 12-13 panels with a rating of 400 Watts.
 With solar panels requiring about 15 square feet each, you need about 200 square feet of (south- or west-facing) roof space to fit 13 panels on your roof.